Wei’s Product FAQWe're cramming Wei's decades of experience into FAQ. If you have any topic suggestions, please let us know.

 So, if your boots are "working boots" for the farm, you should take a look at neoprene soles.
 Ariat, Boulet, Olathe and other brands have styles with neoprene soles.

-IFR, Action West and Big Bill are three Canadian companies that have specialized in FR and PPE clothing for decades, and their FR clothing is carried at Wei’s.
+IFR and Action West are Canadian companies that have specialized in FR and PPE clothing for decades, and Wei’s carries these brands as well as selected styles in Carhartt, Pioneer and other brands.

 Increased demand for PPE and safety clothing has attracted well-known work wear brands like Carhartt, Ariat and Wrangler who now offer several styles of FR clothing, from bib overalls to hoodies, pants and plain or patterned shirts.
 Wei’s carries a big selection of FR clothing.